-This weekend is the first annual Vintage Market Days in Estes Park, and who needs a better excuse to gather up your besties and head for the hills?
+September 30th is the start of Vintage Market Days a biannual, three day, bohemian chic event in Estes Park, and who needs a better excuse to gather up your besties and head for the hills?
 Not me.
 While I have the privilege of living in Estes Park, I'm always looking for reasons to entice my friends and family to visit.
-This event is just what we've been waiting for!
+This event is just what we've been waiting for and it the perfect way to get a jump on my holiday shopping list!

 While my house has sufficient space (once you roll out the air mattresses, that is), a true girls weekend requires getting away from the kids and men, so we will be reserving one of our favorite condos near downtown.
 With three bedrooms and two bathrooms, this will enable plenty of space for us to get ready, to lounge around and for the early crashers to have peace and quiet while us night owls chat the night away.